novice-lg/explore-the-universe/README.md

 # explore-the-universe
+This is a learning repository
-Shine and contribute on the path of code
+Vision statement：Shine and contribute on the path of code